OlDirtyLam/example-knative-pub-sub/README.md

     - `gcloud config set compute/zone $ZONE`
 - Create a new service account to use `IAM & Admin` -> `Service Accounts`
     - The name should be: `knative-example-sa`
-    - Grant it the roles
+    - Grant it the role
         - `Editor`
     - After you complete creation click three dots under actions for your service account
     - Click `Create Key` and choose `json`
     - Save that generated file as `terraform/knative-example-sa-creds.json`
-- Modify `terraform/variables.tf` to put in your project id
 - Navigate to the terraform directory in your console and run...
     - `terraform init`
     - `terraform plan`